replay-framework/replay/README.md

                 RePlay Framework, https://github.com/replay-framework/replay
 ```

-RePlay is a fork of the [Play1](https://github.com/playframework/play1) framework, was created and maintained by [Codeborne](https://codeborne.com) in 2017..2023.
+RePlay is a fork of the [Play1](https://github.com/playframework/play1) framework, was created by [Codeborne](https://codeborne.com) in 2017.
 Forking was needed to make some breaking changes (detailed below) that would not be acceptable on Play1.
-Compared to Play1, RePlay is a simpler and more standard/modern framework with greatly improved developer ergonomics.
+RePlay is a simplification of the the Play1 codebase that aims to improve developer ergonomics.
 The main differences between Play1 and RePlay are outlined below.

 RePlay originally forked Play v1.5.0.
-Improvements made in the Play1 project since, are regularly ported to RePlay when applicable.
+Any Play1 improvements that were made since then are ported to RePlay when applicable.
 [Version 2 of the Play Framework](https://github.com/playframework/playframework) (Play2) is significantly different from Play1.
 It caters for Scala web application projects, and uses Scala internally.
 Porting a Play1 application to Play2 is really hard and has [questionable benefits](https://groups.google.com/g/play-framework/c/AcZs8GXNWUc).